tomviering/Github-Capstone/lessons/04_GitHub_desktop.md

 > **Note 1:** The folder should also appear on your Desktop!
 If you can't find your folder, you can click on `Show in Finder` in the "View the files of your repository in Finder" section on the main screen
 >
-> **Note 2:** files like *.gitattributes* or any files which start with a `.` are hidden files, so they may not be visible in your Finder window by defualt.
-To view hidden folders in Mac OSX, you can press `Command+Shift+.`
+> **Note 2:** files like *.gitattributes* or any files which start with a `.` are hidden files, so they may not be visible in your File explorer or Finder.
+You may need to update your settings to make them visible.

 ### Committing Changes

-Before we continue, we want to highlight a few research data management best practices: organize your files, structure your folder and name files consistently.
-We recommend having separate folders for `code` (or `scripts`), `data`, `docs`, `figures`, and `other` to keep your data organized.

 For this workshop, we will add folders (and some files) to our repository.
 In order to do this, download the examples that we will be working from by right-clicking [this link](https://github.com/hbctraining/reproducibility-tools/raw/master/data/githubdesktop_workshop_materials.zip) and selecting "**Save File As...**" or "**Download Linked File As..**" from the dropdown menu.
 This should download a zip-compressed (`.zip` file) of the directory that we will be using.
 You can double-click on the `githubdesktop_workshop_materials.zip` file to uncompress it.
 Once this has directory has been uncompressed, move the individual folders (`code`, `data`, `docs`, `figures`, and `other`) within this folder into your GitHub Desktop repository within your file browser.